 What would you have done with the eggplant and tomatoes?

-1 lb eggplant, roasted (use the method in this recipe)
+- 1 lb eggplant, roasted (use the method mentioned in blog post)